Skip to content ↓

 Implementation

-In Key Stage 1, children begin to develop an awareness of the past using historical vocabulary.
+In EYFS, children explore the concept of history by reflecting on key experiences from their own past, helping them understand that they each have their own histories.
+Then, they engage in activities to compare and contrast characters from stories, including historical figures, deepening their understanding of how individual lives fit into broader historical narratives.
+Children will further develop their awareness of the past in Key Stage 1 and will begin to develop an awareness of the past using historical vocabulary.
 They study people and events and begin to identify similarities and differences between different time periods.
 Children learn some of the ways in which we find out about the past and how events studied fit into the chronological framework.
+In Key Stage 2, children build on prior knowledge and continue to develop chronologically secure knowledge of British, local and global history; identifying connections, contrasts and trends over time using a range of historical sources.

 Knowledge organisers are used to support learning and allow children to scaffold their understanding of vocabulary, facts and key concepts.
 Vocabulary is a key focus throughout each unit, ensuring it is age-appropriate and relevant.
 Historical vocabulary is built upon each year to develop key skills within the subject.